Company: Chia Leah

 Her food policy experience includes having served as the Chair of the Chicago Bar Association Food Law Committee (2014-2015) as a Board Member of the Chicago Food Policy Advisory Council (2011-2015), and advocating extensively on behalf of the aquaponic and hydroponic industries.

 She holds a J.D. from Fordham University School of Law, a certificate from the New York City Environmental Law Leadership Institute, and a B.A. from Boston College.

 The Eating Well

-About The Eating Well
+Company: The Eating Well

 Decades of experience in the restaurant industry coupled with a passion for good food led Daniel to create his newest concept, The Eating Well.
 He hopes to use his experience, passion and knowledge to share good, clean, and local food with everyone.
 Daniel wants us all to “Say No to Food on Drugs! ”

-Colin Tomkins-Bergh Simply Native
+Company: Simply Native

-Alison Velazquez Skinny Souping
+Company: Skinny Souping

 Alison holds a Bachelor’s Degree in Marketing from the University of Illinois at Urbana-Champaign and a culinary degree from Kendall College.

 Full Belly Foods

-Mitch Wasserman Full Belly Foods
+Company: Full Belly Foods

 Full Belly Foods provides all natural, never cooked or processed, healthy, delicious and unique artisan pickles and pickled vegetables: clean food just as nature intended!

-Rachel Bernier-Green Laine's Bake-Shop
+Fellow: Rachel Bernier-Green

-‘Laine’s provides delicious treats with a conscience.
-Says Rachel, “Our goal is to impact the people around us by investing in our neighborhood, sourcing ingredients responsibly, hiring locally, and giving back to worthy causes.”
+‘Laine’s provides delicious treats with a conscience,” Rachel says.
+“Our goal is to impact the people around us by investing in our neighborhood, sourcing ingredients responsibly, hiring locally, and giving back to worthy causes.”

 Rachel grew up creating delicious treats in the kitchen with her mother and grandmother and always dreamed of turning her passion into a business.
 She was a serial teenpreneur and one of her first businesses was selling her baked goods at a stand in her grandmother’s yard.
 Rachel continued to hone her craft and her plan even as she pursued a career in the intense field of finance and public accounting.